The Irish PM was applauded for his handling of Brexit but voters care more about healthcare and housing.

 Varadkar acknowledged he understood that on Friday.
 “You want us over the next three years to focus on issues like health and housing with the same passion and intensity that we’ve focused on Brexit in the past three years,” he said.

-Varadkar is Ireland’s first mixed-race and openly gay premier who has come to represent a more socially progressive country after years of dominance by the Roman Catholic church.
+Varadkar is Ireland’s first mixed-race and openly gay prime minister who has come to represent a more socially progressive country after years of dominance by the Roman Catholic church.

 But, despite Brexit and landmark votes to overturn strict abortion laws and introduce same-sex marriage, some predict he could be on his way out.